Some people just can’t help but criticise everything we do.

 14. “I’m visualising duct tape over your mouth.”

-15. “I’m trying to see things from your perspective, but I can’t get my head that far up my rear.”
+15. “I’m trying to see things from your perspective, but I can’t get my head that far up my backside.”

 16. “I’m not arguing, I’m just explaining why I’m right.”